 Sakura Watch, April 24, 2016 - Starting to see some buds turn to leaves is a clear sign that the sakura cherry blossom development cycle has been interrupted by the up and down weather we have had this spring.
 This had happened before in 2014 where the blossoms had bloomed in the second week of May (similar to this year's prediction), and the trees overall appeared to be more thinned - blossoms mixed with green leaves - offering a less stunning effect than full-on blossoming trees.

 Photos shot as part of this gallery show some of the buds beginning to allow their green leaves to emerge.
-Notice the elongated shape of these buds as they differ from what we would expected to see with a healthy sakura cherry blossom bud that tend to be more round and swollen – like a balloon.
+Notice the elongated shape of these buds as they differ from what we would be expected to see with a healthy sakura cherry blossom bud that tends to be more round and swollen - like a balloon.
 Now looking back at 2014 the photos from that year do better show what we can expect this year throughout the park.

-Let’s hope that this year we do get to enjoy some blossoms sooner then later, and as of today we still to be on track for peak full bloom to occur between May 5-12th, 2016.
+Let's hope that this year we do get to enjoy some blossoms sooner than later, and as of today we still to be on track for peak full bloom to occur between May 5-12th, 2016.
 Stay tuned for more updates to come!